-In 1992 I graduated from university as an economist and lawyer, and naturally fell into competition law (antitrust) as a vocation.
-After working for a number of years with a competition authority, I moved into private practice and ultimately became head of competition law at a large law firm in Asia.
+In 1992 I graduated from university as an economist and lawyer and naturally fell into competition law (antitrust) as a vocation.
+After working for a number of years with competition authority, I moved into private practice and ultimately became head of competition law at a large law firm in Asia.

-Then in December 2006, having just turned 40, I decided to leave legal practice altogether to take up scholarships at two universities where I could embark on some major empirical studies involving legal experts and ultimately gain my PhD.
+Then in December 2006, having just turned 40, I decided to leave the legal practice altogether to take up scholarships at two universities where I could embark on some major empirical studies involving legal experts and ultimately gain my PhD.
 In the process, I pioneered a new area of scholarship focusing on the cognitive development of legal expertise and wrote the book Unlocking the Secrets of Legal Genius: Measuring Specialist Legal Expertise Through Think-Aloud Verbal Protocol Analysis.

 The science behind what we do at Meisterline is both old and new.
-Our cognitive modeling is based on principles that go back to Medieval times when craft guilds created systems to classify different levels of expertise in ways which have never really been improved upon.
-This was one of the earliest discoveries I made: We have a surprising amount in common with experts from centuries ago in terms of how our expertise as lawyers actually develops.
+Our cognitive modelling is based on principles that go back to Medieval times when craft guilds created systems to classify different levels of expertise in ways which have never really been improved upon.
+This was one of the earliest discoveries I made.
+We have a surprising amount in common with experts from centuries ago in terms of how our expertise as lawyers actually develops.

 You’re based in Hong Kong.
 Is Meisterline’s focus regional or global?

 We’re a small team based primarily in Hong Kong but with a global outlook.
-Hong Kong has been my home since 2003 so it was natural to set up our research lab here, plus one of our key coding engineers – who holds a PhD in physics and previously worked for NASA – is also here, so that was also important.
+Hong Kong has been my home since 2003 so it was natural to set up our research lab here, plus one of our key coding engineers.
+Who holds a PhD in physics and previously worked for NASA – is also here, so that was also important.
 Of course, we still need to travel a lot to understand different markets.
-At present we provide the Meisterline Index™ lawyer-rating service to lawyers and clients in the UK, Canada and Australia, but we’re also working to expand into other areas.
+At present we provide the Meisterline Index™ lawyer-rating service to lawyers and clients in the UK, Canada and Australia.
+But we’re also working to expand into other areas.

 While we still need to localise our measurement methodologies for other jurisdictions, we see many opportunities to do so.
 In addition to covering the United States, which is a huge market, and smaller places like New Zealand and Singapore, we’re very keen to explore the possibilities in China and India as two major legal markets in the broader Asian region.